 While you’re out and about, be sure to stroll through Artivity on the Green, just behind Single Brothers, featuring an innovative design by Stitch Design Shop, a rotating selection of work by local artists, and occasional concerts!

 211 E 3rd St, Winston-Salem, NC 27101 (upstairs from Krankies)

 Whether you’re on vacation or a staycation, the WhereHouse Art Hotel is cooler than virtually any other AirBnB you’ll find.
 Bohemian, contemporary, and occasionally strange, each room is a gallery space of its own.
 It’s also open to the public for events, such as stairwell concerts and other experimental exhibitions!
 Always worth checking out!

-The Sawtooth School of Visual Arts is a great way to foster or develop your talents, whether you try watercolor, pottery & ceramics, photography, jewelry making or something else!
+The Sawtooth School of Visual Arts is a great way to foster your love of art, whether you try watercolor, pottery & ceramics, photography, jewelry making or something else!

 Have we saved the best for last?
 As with dining, Winston has almost too many awesome bars to choose from.
 That’s why we’re suggesting a bar hop.
-With so many of these places within walking distance from one another, it’s easy to visit several in an evening out on the town.
+With so many of these places within walking distance, it’s easy to visit several in an evening out on the town.

 Looking for the hippest hole in the wall where you’ll find exciting cocktails and interesting folks?
 These eclectic bars have lots to offer, such as live jazz every Tuesday at Tate’s Craft Cocktails & every Saturday at Carolina Vineyards & Hops!

 Make your way down Burke Street and stop by the comics store, grab a drink at Old Winston Social Club.
 End up at Gatsby’s Pub for karaoke (hosted on Saturdays), and round it out with a late-night slice or two from Burke Street Pizza!